3asec/memsnipe/README.md

 python main.py
 ```

-Usage Notes
+## Usage Notes

-Transaction Monitoring:
+### Transaction Monitoring:
-The bot will scan and execute transactions based on your criteria.
+- The bot will scan and execute transactions based on your criteria.
-Transaction ID: After each successful transaction, the bot will display the transaction ID for your records.
+- **Transaction ID**: After each successful transaction, the bot will display the transaction ID for your records.

-Token Sales:
+### Token Sales:
-You can sell tokens manually or use other sniper bots (e.g., Sigma) for automated selling.
+- You can sell tokens manually or use other sniper bots (e.g., [Sigma Bot](https://t.me/Sigma_buyBot?start=ref=5302209444)) for automated selling.

-Auto Take-Profit (TP) and Cut-Loss (CL):
+### Auto Take-Profit (TP) and Cut-Loss (CL):
-Auto TP & CL: The bot supports automatic take-profit (TP) and cut-loss (CL) functionality.
+- **Auto TP & CL**: The bot supports automatic take-profit (TP) and cut-loss (CL) functionality.
 This allows you to set profit and loss levels, and the bot will automatically execute sales when the price hits your target.
-Alternatively, you can set your TP and CL levels manually via the Sigma bot if you prefer more control over your trades.
+- Alternatively, you can set your TP and CL levels manually via the [Sigma bot](https://t.me/Sigma_buyBot?start=ref=5302209444) if you prefer more control over your trades.

-Important Notes:
+### Important Notes:
-Ensure the .env file is configured correctly, as it contains your private key and other sensitive information.
+- Ensure the `.env` file is configured correctly, as it contains your private key and other sensitive information.
-This bot requires a 2% transaction fee, automatically deducted from each successful snipe.
+- This bot requires a 2% transaction fee, automatically deducted from each successful snipe.

-Disclaimer:
+### Disclaimer:
-Use it at your own risk and be aware of the inherent risks in trading and automated transactions on the blockchain.
+- Use it at your own risk and be aware of the inherent risks in trading and automated transactions on the blockchain.